 What does it mean that man is made in the image and likeness of God (Genesis 1:26-27)?
 The image of God refers to the immaterial part of man.
 It is that which sets man apart from the animal world, fits him for the “dominion” God intended (Genesis 1:28), and enables him to commune with his Maker.
 It is a likeness mentally, morally, and socially.

-Do we have two or three parts?
+Do we have three parts or two parts?
 Are we body, soul, and spirit - or - body, soul-spirit?
 Human beings were intended to have a relationship with God, and as such, God created us with both material and immaterial aspects.
 The material aspects are obviously those that are tangible and only exist as long as the person is alive.
 The immaterial aspects are those which are intangible: soul, spirit, intellect, will, conscience, etc. These characteristics exist beyond the physical lifespan of the individual.

 What is the difference between the soul and spirit?
-It is important to understand that both refer to the immaterial part of man, but only the "spirit" refers to the man’s walk with God.
+It is important to understand that both refer to the immaterial part of man, but only the "spirit" refers to man’s walk with God.
 The "soul" refers to man’s walk in the world, both material and immaterial.

 What is the origin of the different races?
 The Bible does not explicitly give us the origin of the different "races" or skin colors of humanity.
 In actuality, there is only one race - the human race.
 Within the human race, there is vast diversity in skin color and other physical characteristics.

 Christian Anthropology deals with who we are and how we relate to God.
 Whether people are inherently good or inherently sinful is crucial in determining how our relationship with God can be restored.
 Whether the souls of human beings carry on after death determines in large part our view of our purpose in this world.
 Christian Anthropology helps us to understand ourselves from God’s perspective.
 When we delve into this subject, we get a clearer understanding of our fallen nature, and this leads to a sense of wonder at the love of the Savior who saw our helpless state and went to the cross to redeem us.
-When we accept that sacrifice and appropriate it as our own, our natures are transformed by God who creates in us a completely new person (2 Corinthians 5:17).
+When we accept that sacrifice and receive it as our own, our natures are transformed by God who creates in us a completely new person (2 Corinthians 5:17).
 It is this new person who can relate to Him as we should, as His adored children.